kylln20/WRO_FE_2023-24/README.md

 time.sleep((lot area) / (constant))
 ```

 After, the car turns to the direction in which the parking lot has been detected.
-If the program detects a magenta contour in the central region of interest, it backs up, to allow more distance to adjust and park between the walls without touching them.
+If the program detects a magenta contour in the central region of interest, this indicates that the car is not centered between the wall.
+To avoid hitting the walls, the car backs up to allow more distance to adjust.
 Additionally, while parking into the lot on the left, if the right region of interest is found to have a large enough area in both magenta and black, the car is too far left, meaning we have to turn right.
 ```py

 if parking lot is on the right: